 Supporting Families Affected by SMA

 A diagnosis of spinal muscular atrophy can be devastating.
 Many families have not heard of the condition & require practical and emotional support to deal with what the future holds.
-We provide this free support to everyone who would like it.
+We provide this free support to everyone in the UK who would like it.

 Charity information: Spinal Muscular Atrophy Support UK

 Approximately 2,500 people in the UK are living with SMA , a rare genetically inherited neuromuscular condition that can affect movement and breathing.
 There are 4 main types of SMA with type 1 being the most common & severe.
-Babies with type 1 rarely survive beyond their 2nd birthday.
+Babies with type 1 rarely survive beyond their 2nd birthday without treatment or intervention.
 People with types 2, 3 & 4 SMA can live long fulfilling lives but require a lot of practical help.
-Families require emotional & practical support but as it’s a rare condition, specialist help is required.
+Families require emotional & practical support for this rare condition.

 Deliver the outreach service